 She leads an international data archive of child trauma studies, a collaborative effort which aims to advance data sharing and enable integrative cross-study analyses.
 She also directs the Center for Pediatric Traumatic Stress, which provides training and resources for trauma-informed pediatric healthcare across the United States.
 She is a past president of the International Society for Traumatic Stress Studies, and has been appointed to several national and international expert consensus groups on child traumatic stress.

 Among her notable career achievements, Dr. Kassam-Adams:

-- Lead a program of translational research (federally-funded since 1997) examining child and parent post-traumatic stress reactions, delineating prevalence and etiological mechanisms, and developing and evaluating theoretically grounded intervention models
+- Leads a program of translational research (federally-funded since 1997) examining child and parent post-traumatic stress reactions, delineating prevalence and etiological mechanisms, and developing and evaluating theoretically grounded intervention models

-- Served as a national thought leader in defining the concept and practice of “trauma-informed” pediatric healthcare
+- Serves as a national thought leader in defining the concept and practice of “trauma-informed” pediatric healthcare

-- Lead an international collaboration creating a unique research resource in the traumatic stress field — a growing data archive of prospective child trauma studies that promotes integrative cross-study analyses
+- Leads an international collaboration creating a unique research resource in the traumatic stress field — a growing data archive of prospective child trauma studies that promotes integrative cross-study analyses

 Education and Training

 MS, Johns Hopkins University (Counseling), 1981

 Associate Director for Behavioral Research, Center for Injury Research and Prevention

 Ethel B. Foerderer Fund Fellow, Children’s Hospital of Philadelphia, 1998